Tacos al Pastor – made with slow marinated pork, grilled to perfection, and served with grilled pineapple.

 Tacos al Pastor is definitely one of my favorite kinds of tacos.
-The tender pork is marinated in a delicious chili based sauce, then it is slowly grilled, before being cut and served with fresh pineapple, cilantro, and chopped onions.
-It is a perfect meal for any day of the week and especially for budget conscious moms and dads.
-Keep reading to find out more about this delicious authentic Mexican meal.
+The tender pork is marinated in a delicious sauce.
+Then it is slowly grilled, thinly sliced, and served with fresh pineapple, cilantro, and chopped onions.
+Tacos al pastor is a perfect meal for any day of the week -, especially for budget-conscious moms and dads.

 It is no secret that the best tacos in the world come from Mexico.
 On every street corner and at every restaurant in Mexico, you can find many different varieties depending on your tastes.
-Some that I love are barbacoa tacos, chorizo and potato tacos, and of course fish tacos too.
-No matter what kind of taco you choose, almost all of them have a few common elements: fresh corn tortillas, freshly chopped cilantro and onions, lime, and a pinch of salt.
+All tacos in Mexico have a few common elements: fresh corn tortillas, freshly chopped cilantro and onions, lime, and a pinch of salt.
 The meat is really the main part that varies.

-Here in the United States it can be difficult to find authentic tacos al pastor.
+Here in the United States, it can be difficult to find authentic tacos al pastor.
 I only found one place a few years ago that actually prepared them in the traditional way using a trompo, and they closed down not too long ago.
-Well, just because it can be hard to make them in the 100% traditional way, is no reason not to try to replicate the flavors with what we have!
-So while this tacos al pastor recipe does not involve using a trompo, the flavors are just about perfect and the tacos turned out amazing!

-The secret to making sure that you have the right flavor is all in the marinade.
-Tacos al pastor have a distinct flavor and you have to make them right to achieve it.
-One of the main secrets to tacos al pastor is making sure to include pineapple juice in the marinade, and fresh pieces of grilled pineapple on the tacos themselves.
-One bite of this flavor combination, and you will be coming back for more and more!
+The secret to having the right flavor is in the marinade.
+Tacos al pastor have a distinct flavor and you have to make them right to achieve the “al pastor” flavor.
+A secret to making tacos al pastor is to include pineapple juice in the marinade, as well as fresh pieces of grilled pineapple on the tacos themselves.
+One bite of this flavor combination and you will be coming back for more!

 The last step in the process is, of course, to pick the taco up and enjoy it!
 These tacos are truly perfect for any occasion, and since they don’t cost a lot of money to make, you won’t have to feel bad about eating as many as you can.